alshedivat/al-folio/_pages/volunteering.md

 layout: page
 permalink: /volunteering/
 title: volunteering
 description: What its all about.
-The necessary devotions of one's life that also happen to  fill my cup.
+A list of current and past devotions.
 nav: true
 nav_order: 7
 pretty_table: true